Ways to Prevent Osteoporosis

 Smoking, and alcohol can contribute to bone loss.
-To reduce your risk, do not smoke.
-You should also limit your use of alcohol.
+To reduce your risk, do not smoke or talk to your doctor about how to quit.
 Smoking is a serious risk factor for osteoporosis and should be avoided by anyone seeking to reduce the risk of bone thinning.
 You should also limit your use of alcohol.
 If you choose to drink, do so in moderation.
 Moderation is one drink or less a day for women and two drinks or less a day for men.
 Being underweight can also increase your risk for osteoporosis.
 If you have concerns about your weight or any other risk factors, talk to your doctor or a registered dietitian.

 Medications for Prevention and Treatment

-For women who are postmenopausal, there are medicines available to prevent osteoporosis.
+There are medications available to prevent osteoporosis.
 Some examples include: